A registered dietitian offers her best tips for runners considering the meatless diet route.

-Thinking about going vegan or vegetarian in 2018?
+Thinking about going vegan or vegetarian?
 Before you throw caution to the wind and ditch the meat, take some time to understand the ins and outs of the meatless diet and how it will affect your running routine.
 What nutrients may be overlooked and how can you make sure that you get enough?
 We’ve got the low-down on the facts about going meatless and some tips to make it easier.

 Have A Plan